 INSTALLATIONS.
 The installation department has the initial interaction with a dealership in implementing the RESULTS Program.
 This department's activities consist primarily of programming scripts to obtain dealership data via modem, ensuring that all appropriate maintenance schedules and dealership information are input to Newgen's database system and creating customized digital letterhead for sending to dealership customers.
 In addition, the installation department works with dealerships to develop customized dealership-specific information for Newgen's database or other special dealership offerings, such as "winterization" packages in Michigan or "desert protection" plans in Texas.
 The installation department also creates letter templates for the direct marketing component of Newgen's business.
 Finally, Newgen's installation department is utilized to help install Computer Care dealerships on the RESULTS Program.

 SYSTEMS MANAGEMENT.
-The systems management department downloads the initial data from the dealership and is responsible for downloading data from the dealership on a daily basis.
+The Systems Management department downloads the initial data from the dealership and is responsible for downloading data from the dealership on a daily basis.
 For most dealerships, data is automatically downloaded nightly containing a detailed list of dealership customers who have come in for service or have purchased a vehicle, although Newgen recently signed an agreement with ADP to download this information to Newgen.
 This highly automated system allows Newgen to know whether a contacted dealership customer has come in for service or made an appointment.
 If the dealership customer has had his or her vehicle serviced, the record is returned to the file for future solicitation.
 If the dealership customer does not come in for service within a time frame specified by the dealership, the name is transferred to a phone list.
-The systems management department is also responsible for maintaining Newgen's data warehousing and mining services.
+The Systems Management department is also responsible for maintaining Newgen's HP9000 and Sun computers.
+In addition, the Systems Management department facilitates the analysis of data for sale to manufacturers as part of Newgen's data warehousing and mining services.